helenmurugan/the-groomers-network/README.md

 - SECRET_KEY
 - CLOUDINARY_URL
 4. Click 'Add buildpack'.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python.
-5. Select the Deploy tab
+5. Select the Deploy tab.
+You can select to view build log to watch the project being built.
-6. When successfully built, a message appears showing the URL'https://the-groomers-network-96ece9118f5d.herokuapp.com/ deployed to Heroku'.
+6. When successfully built, a message appears in the build log showing the URL'https://the-groomers-network-96ece9118f5d.herokuapp.com/ deployed to Heroku'.
 Click 'Open App' to view the deployed app.

 ### Forking
 1. From the GitHub repository, click on 'Fork', 'Create a Fork'